EtherUniverse/whitepaper/ether-universe-whitepaper.md

 ### Miner verification

+We don't want to oblige all miners to do voting verification.
+Although it is a safer option, the system latency would be overwhelmingly unacceptable.
+Hence, Ether Universe Logic Subchain Core may randomly select a portion of the miners to vote based on the participants on the basechain.
+The amount is dynamic.
+When miners are few, the system will try to select all miners; when miners are many, only selected few may vote.
+All miners are marked with credibility, which is associated with pseudo-random seeds.
+We can then make sure that miners with extremely low credibility will never get selected to vote, in favor of system security.

 ### Logic Subchain Interface

 Matching the extended APIs of ETUChain, all logic subchains are guaranteed to have consistent APIs.
 At the beginning, we will need locking, miner information confirmation, unlocking, etc.

 ## Accounts

+Ether Universe includes a complete accounts system.
+As mentioned above, Ether Universe is a platform based on EOS, hence it inherits the user-friendly features of EOS.
+In addition, Ether Universe is a communication platform over various blockchains; one account is enough to associate with other accounts in other blockchains, enabling the sharing of information and the exchange of value.

 ### Account Link